Topolectric circuits: Theory and construction: General setup

 \subsection{Arbitrary hopping phases}

 To establish the correspondence with tight-binding models, we first notice that the admittance matrix in Eq.~\eqref{eq:J-matrix} up to the factor of $i\omega$ is Hermitian, namely $J_{ab}(\omega)=i\omega H_{ab}(\omega)$, with $H_{ab}(\omega)=H_{ba}^*(\omega)$.
-Furthermore, if the nodes are thought of as the lattice sites, the matrix $\hat{H}(\omega)$ can be associated with a Hamiltonian of a tight-binding model on this lattice, with the off-diagonal elements that correspond to hoppings, while the diagonal ones representing the on-site chemical potential.
+Furthermore, if the nodes are thought of as the lattice sites, the matrix $\hat{H}(\omega)$ can be associated with a Hamiltonian of a tight-binding model on this lattice, with the off-diagonal elements that correspond to hoppings, while the diagonal ones represent the on-site chemical potential.
 Hereafter, the matrix $\hat{H}(\omega)$ is referred to as the Hamiltonian.
 As can be seen from the form of the admittance matrix in Eq.~\eqref{eq:J-matrix}, the corresponding Hamiltonian is completely real.
 Nevertheless, a hopping with an arbitrary complex phase can be implemented in this setup, as shown in Refs.~\cite{ninguyan-prx2015, albert-prl2015, zhao-ananphys2018}, which we rederive in a rather straightforward and independent manner below.

 To this end, we first notice that the voltage and current at a node are defined up to a phase factor.
 This observation allows one to enrich the node structure to include more subnodes within the same node with the same magnitude of the voltage and current, but the phase factors shifted with respect to each other, see Figs.~\ref{Fig:2node} and \ref{Fig:4node}.
+Crucially, as explicitly shown in Refs.~\cite{ninguyan-prx2015, albert-prl2015, zhao-ananphys2018} by solving the corresponding Kirchoff's equations, an arbitrary rational phase factor can be tuned between the subnodes, which is subsequently used to construct a tight-binding model with an arbitrary hopping phase between the nodes.
+A similar subnode-based approach has been used to engineer tight-binding models on phononic lattices with a paradigmatic example in this context being the QSHI tight-binding model with purely real hoppings~\cite{Susstrunk-Science}.
+Importantly, topolectric realizations of the discussed topological models can be accomplished by supplementing each node with only two subnodes, and only on rare occasions by four subnodes (see Secs.~\ref{subsec:CI} and \ref{subsec:antiunitary}), when accompanied by suitable choices of the matrices in the orbital or sublattice space.
+The explicit solutions of the Kirchoff's equations in the cases of four subnode and two subnode circuits, showing the realizations of desired phase distributions, are presented in Sec.~5.1(a) and Sec.~5.1(c) of Ref.~\cite{zhao-ananphys2018}, respectively.